-10 Ways to Reduce Your Insurance Premiums
+10 Ways to Reduce Your Business Insurance Premiums

 Review Your Auto and Equipment Schedules

-Look for Unneeded or Overlapping Coverages
+Look for Overlapping or Unnecessary Coverages

 Classify Your Workers Correctly

 Every business that purchases workers' compensation coverage is assigned one or more classifications that reflect the nature of its operations.
 For instance, businesses that operate as fast-food restaurants will likely be assigned the classification Fast Food Restaurant.
 A rate is calculated for each classification.
 Depending on the state, rates may be established by insurers or a rating organization.
 The rate reflects the riskiness of the operation and the likelihood that workers will be injured.
 Generally, the riskier the operations, the higher the rates.

 Because the rates you pay for workers' compensation insurance depend on the classifications assigned to your business, it is important to ensure your business is classified correctly.
 Contact your agent or insurer if you think the classifications listed on your policy are incorrect.